fusion5/xp-asm/README.md

 *** Activity stack

+- Major refactoring to make encodable objects monomorphic.
+Do not reflect address solving at the type level.
+That was nice but not required.
+  AOp disappears.
+New Encodable atomize of type:

+    class Encodable op where
+      -- what to generate atoms for, without solved references atomize :: op -> Either AssemblyError (Seq Atom)

+  All data types should be atomizable.
+Atoms should support all features like signed offsets for local relative jumps, absolute address references, for multiple sizes.
+If another endianness is desired then make that a configuration parameter.
+  Thus a single constructor can produce a sequence of an atoms not just bytes as before.
+This is motivated by the need to have complex data like TestLinkableObject that have multiple references in a single constructor.
+  TestLinkableObject is like the ELF format.

 - Write a test for TestLinkableObject
 - assemble should work on any Functor?
 - Opcodes need labels as well.
 Within an opcode there should be references to